Daniel Farson

-Daniel James Negley Farson (8 January 1927 – 27 November 1997) was a British writer and broadcaster, strongly identified with the early days of commercial television in the UK, when his sharp, investigative style contrasted with the BBC's more deferential culture.
+Daniel James Negley Farson (8 January 1927 – 27 November 1997) was a British writer and broadcaster, prominently associated with the early days of commercial television in the UK, when his sharp, investigative style contrasted with the BBC's more deferential culture.

 Farson was a prolific biographer and autobiographer, chronicling the bohemian life of Soho and his own experiences of running a music-hall pub on east London's Isle of Dogs.
-His memoirs were titled Never a Normal Man.
+His 1997 memoirs were titled Never a Normal Man.

 Early life

 Farson was born in Kensington, west London, the son of an American journalist, Negley Farson, and his British wife.
 His childhood was mostly divided between Britain and North America.
 He visited Germany with his father while Negley was reporting on the Nazi regime, and was patted on the head by Adolf Hitler, who described him as a "good Aryan boy".
 Farson briefly attended the British public school Wellington College, whose militaristic regime was not to his taste.
-He had already become intensely aware of his homosexuality, which sporadically caused him great emotional strain.
+He had already become aware of his homosexuality, which caused him great self-loathing.
 As a teenager he worked as a parliamentary correspondent and was pursued in the House of Commons by the Labour Member of Parliament Tom Driberg.

+Farson served for two years with the American army (he had dual nationality), and the G.I.
+Bill of Rights enabled him to study at Pembroke College, Cambridge; he did not excel academically, but the success of a magazine that he founded there, Panorama, enabled him to get a job as a photographer with Picture Post after graduation.
+Fired from this job, he worked briefly for Harper's Bazaar before joining the merchant navy.